 Icelandic brands such as 66 North has been waiting for the Icelandic summer with us since 1926 with their good, high quality outdoor wear.
 Their attire keeps you warm and dry be it for a casual walk in the city or hiking on a glacier in pouring rain.
 Our guides wear 66 North while guiding all year around as it’s a brand that we trust and love.
 Go shopping (tax free for visitors!) when you arrive to keep you prepared for whatever kind of weather Iceland throws at you!
 Other brands such as Patagonia offer a great selection of sustainable, outdoor clothing that’ll last you for a lifetime.
 T-shirts made out of plastic bottles?
 Sign me up.

 Keep in mind about the activities you will do while in Iceland when packing.
 If you are sticking to Reykjavik and the picture taking you’ll get away with most outfits.
-But, if you plan on spending your days outside of Reykjavík to explore the amazing sights, hike on glaciers or walk behind waterfalls there are a few essentials that need to be brought along.
+But, if you plan on spending most of your time outside the city centre to explore the amazing sights, hike on glaciers or walk behind waterfalls there are a few essentials that need to be brought along.
 Let’s talk through them.

 Storms in Iceland most often mean a lot of rain and wind, lots of wind!
 This means that umbrellas do not work so well.
 What you need is a really good, waterproof jacket.
 The key to keeping warm, is keeping dry and so we recommend jackets along the lines of this Laugarvegur jacket or Snæfell to keep you nice and dry.
 As for good pants, opt for something along the lines of these pants.
 Denim or cotton don’t work very well as these fabrics get wet and then cold very quickly!

 If you are coming with Hidden Iceland on one of our glacier tours then you can hire waterproof gear from 66 North from us!